mefengl/what-i-read/README.md

 https://jasonfeifer.beehiiv.com/p/feel-better-about-quitting-something , As long as you don't learn for something disposable, you can always continue in another area. ⭐

+https://matt-rickard.com/reflections-on-10-000-hours-of-programming , "never take a direct dependency on a small library that you could easily rewrite or a large library that should have been small." ⭐

 ## hard code

 Best way is to memorize them.